-- Much like sofa bed mattresses or RV mattresses, Olympic queen mattresses are much harder to come by and may need to be custom-ordered.
+- Much like sofa bed mattresses or RV mattress sizes, Olympic queen mattresses are much harder to come by and may need to be custom-ordered.

 - The right-sized bedding and bed accessories might also be hard to get; an accompanying sheet set, box spring, bed frame, or sleeper sofa might need to be custom-ordered, as well.

 - For a smaller room size, the added bed width may take up too much space.